-My research interests include International Relations, International and Comparative Political Economy, Energy and Environmental Politics, Global Governance, and Research Methods.
+My research interests include International Relations, International and Comparative Political Economy, Energy and Environmental Politics, Global Governance, Public Policy, and Research Methods.

 - PhD, Political Science, University of California, Santa Barbara.
 Project: Dissertation: The International Political Economy of Carbon Markets in Emerging Economies